gleber/ledger-parsita/memory-bank/activeContext.md

 - Proceeds identification in `BalanceSheet._get_consolidated_proceeds` now excludes `expenses:` and `income:` accounts, rather than requiring specific `assets:cash/bank` or `liabilities` accounts.
 - Error handling for proceeds consolidation now uses the `Result` pattern with custom error types (`NoCashProceedsFoundError`, `AmbiguousProceedsError`) for better type safety and clarity.
 - Optional return values in `src/balance.py` are now represented using `Maybe[T]` from the `returns` library, improving explicitness in handling potentially absent values.
+- Transaction validation and balancing logic is being added to the `Transaction` class itself for checks that don't require external journal context.

 ## Important Patterns and Preferences